Q1. I think I’ve been sexually harassed. What should I do?

 A3.
 In such circumstances, you should inform both the company and the temporary employee’s firm.
 However, if you are able to take action in order to prevent or end such harassment you should do so, as outlined in the policy.

 A4.
-Employers do not have to provide any policy to independent contractors, vendors or consultants as such individuals are not employees of the employer.
-However, the State Human Rights Law imposes liability on the employer for their actions, and you are encouraged to provide the policy and training to anyone providing services in the workplace.
+Employers are not required to provide a policy to independent contractors, vendors, or consultants because individuals are not employees of the employer.
+However, under the New York State Human Rights Law the employer is responsible and can be liable for the actions of these workers while in the employer’s workplace.
+Employers are encouraged to provide the policy and training to anyone providing services in their workplace for that reason.

 Q5.
-If an employer already has established investigative procedures which are similar, but not identical to those provided in the model, can the employer deviate from these specific requirements and remain compliant with the law?
+If an employer already has established investigative procedures which are similar, but not identical to those provided in the model policy, can the employer deviate from the model’s specific requirements and remain compliant with the law?

 A5.
 Yes.
-But the investigative procedures that the employer will be using should be outlined in the employer’s policy.
+However, the investigative procedures that the employer will be using should be outlined in the employer’s policy.

 Q6.
 Does the complaint form need to be included, in full, in the policy?

 A6.
 No. Employers should, however, be clear about where the form may be found, for example, on a company’s internal website.

 Q1.
 Who is considered an Employee for the training requirement?
 And when does the training need to be completed?

 A1.
 “Employee” includes all workers, regardless of immigration status.
 Employee also includes exempt or non-exempt employees, part-time workers, seasonal workers, and temporary workers.